-A.1.
-General. - This code applies to grain moisture meters; that is, devices used to indicate directly or through conversion and/or correction tables the moisture content of cereal grain and oil seeds.
-The code consists of general requirements applicable to all moisture meters and specific requirements applicable only to certain types of moisture meters.

-A.2.
-Exceptions. - This code does not apply to devices used for in-motion measurement of grain moisture content or seed moisture content.

-A.3.
-Additional Code Requirements. - In addition to the requirements of this code, 5.56.(b) Grain Moisture Meters shall meet the requirements of Section 1.10.
+- A.1.
+General.
+This code applies to grain moisture meters; that is, devices used to indicate directly or through conversion and/or correction tables the moisture content of cereal grain and oil seeds.
+The code consists of general requirements applicable to all moisture meters and specific requirements applicable only to certain types of moisture meters. - A.2.
+Exceptions.
+This code does not apply to devices used for in-motion measurement of grain moisture content or seed moisture content. - A.3.
+Additional Code Requirements.
+In addition to the requirements of this code, 5.56.(b) Grain Moisture Meters shall meet the requirements of Section 1.10.
 General Code.

-S.1.
-Design of Indicating and Recording Elements and of Recorded Representations.

-S.1.1.
-Primary Elements, General. - A meter shall be equipped with a primary indicating element and may also be equipped with a primary recording element.
+- S.1.
+Design of Indicating and Recording Elements and of Recorded Representations. - S.1.1.
+Primary Elements, General.
+A meter shall be equipped with a primary indicating element and may also be equipped with a primary recording element.
 If the meter indicates directly and/or is equipped to record, the meter shall indicate and/or record its measurements in terms of percent moisture content, wet basis.
 Subdivisions of this unit shall be in terms of decimal subdivisions (not fractions).
-If the meter indicates shall be in terms of percent moisture content, wet basis.
-Subdivisions of percent moisture conversion or correction tables, the resulting values after use of such tables shall be in terms of percent moisture content, wet basis.
-Subdivisions (not fractions).
+If the meter indicates in the conventional scale and requires conversion or correction tables, the resulting values after use of such tables shall be in terms of percent moisture content, wet basis.
+Subdivisions of this unit shall be in terms of decimal subdivisions (not fractions).